jithu-ann/Project-4/README.md

  Based on the date it was released, bpm, key, energy, danceability, acoustic-ness and more, we are looking to see if we can predict the following:

-•How many streams?
+• How many streams?

-•Is it in spotify’s playslists?
+• Is it in spotify’s playslists?

-•Is it in spotify’s charts?
+• Is it in spotify’s charts?

 We plan on utilizing some dataset we found on Kaggle that has all those metrics already.
 We plan to pick a song, remove it from the dataset and then use that dataset to train a model to predict the streams and other info.
 This way we have ground truth to compare our results to.